 That theme gave parade-makers a lot of latitude to be creative while promoting, or making fun of, well known products.
-But there was another element to the 2013 parade — the buzz of local politics, including a few swipes at the village’s then-Mayor, a dour woman who brought to her post all the flair and warmth of a constipated actuary.
+But there was another element to the 2013 parade — the buzz of local politics, including a few swipes at the village’s then-Mayor, a woman.

 For instance, here is a huge boat with fishermen on top, representing a brand of canned fish.
 On the ends of their fishing rods were actual fish (salmon, as I recall), which they swung over the heads of the onlookers.
 However, as they passed the office of the Mayor, they made a point of slamming the fish against its windows.
 And here are the fishermen, hugely enjoying themselves: